brunobg/webdevbook/docs/frontend/communication.md

 We'll talk about [mocking on the test chapter](./testing.md#mocking).

-## Authentication with a Bearer token
+## Authenticate communication with a Bearer token

 After the user logins a Bearer token will be stored.
 We'll use that to authenticate our remote calls.
 The same principle will also work with JWTs.